Mendeley/mendeley-api-python-catalog-example/README.md

 # Mendeley API Python Catalog Example #

-This is a simple example of an application that consumes the [Mendeley](http://www.mendeley.com) API.
+This is a simple example of an application that consumes the [Mendeley](http://www.mendeley.com) API, using the [Python SDK](http://mendeley-python.readthedocs.org/).

 For more information on the API, see the [developer portal](http://dev.mendeley.com).

 ## About the application ##